Authentic Writer’s Voice: How To Develop Your Unique Writing Style?

 Find adjectives that describe you

-You can find it yourself or ask someone close to you what are the three adjectives that describe you.
+You can find it yourself or ask someone close to you what the three adjectives that describe you are.
 You can attribute negative adjectives, but why don’t you give yourself some praise - you deserve it.

 When you have your three words, see if you can find them in your writing.